KuroganeToyama/blog/src/content/blog/2025-10-18-the-big-short.md

 #### 7. The lesson

 The whole crisis came to be simply because banks and investors believed in mere assumptions without ever verifying it for themselves.
 It didn't matter how good the statistical models were, they were only as good as the people making them.
-And humans are inheritively flawed.
+And humans are inherently flawed.

 I could go on and on about the 1000 different lessons to be learned from this one crisis.
 But Jared Vennett said it better.